NetApp/snapcenter-failover-automation/README.md

 ## Features
 The solution provides the following features:

-* Continuous health check of SnapCenter primary server
+* Continuous health check of the SnapCenter server service
-* Automatic failover to secondary SnapCenter server incase of an outage
+* Automatic failover to secondary SnapCenter server incase of primary outage
-* Perform manual failback
+* Perform manual failback using the lambda function

 ## Pre-requisites
 Before you begin, ensure that the following prerequisites are met: